 So what does that mean for the deductibility of the costs of CBD oil that is derived from hemp?
 The honest answer here is that we’re just not sure yet.

 For example, hemp and hemp-derived CBD oil products were made federally legal on December 20, 2018 when the 2018 Farm Bill was signed into law.
 So hemp-derived CBD oil doesn’t seem to be subject to the IRS “Controlled Substances” rule anymore.

 Hemp-derived CBD oil products seem to qualify as a “nutritional supplement” or “natural medicine.”
 So it’s reasonable to think that their cost can now be included in medical expenses as long as they are recommended by your doctor for a specific medical condition.
 If CBD oil has not been recommended by your physician or you are just taking CBD oil for general health benefits, then you would not be able to claim a CBD oil tax deduction.
 But, again, we are not tax professionals so this should not be taken as reliable guidance and you should consult with your tax advisor.

 We will update this article as we get more definitive guidance in the future.

 Is CBD Oil Tax-Deductible in Canada?

-If you have a medical marijuana prescription, the Canada Revenue Agency (CRA) allows you to deduct your purchases of CBD oil and marijuana as a medical expense.
+If you have a medical marijuana prescription, the Canada Revenue Agency (CRA) allows you to claim a CBD oil tax deduction, including marijuana, as a medical expense.
 To qualify, you must have your receipts and must have made your purchases from a legal and licensed facility.